 Praziquantel is a drug used to cure tapeworms across most species of animals, even humans.
 Tapeworms are a common problem for cat owners, who may find their cat infected with this common parasite after an infestation of fleas or after their feline has hunted an infected rodent.
+It is important to know how to identify whether your cat has worms, so that you can treat it properly.
 Until the early 2000s, praziquantel was available through veterinary prescription only.
-Now there are a variety of drugs approved by the U.S. Department of Food and Agriculture for at-home use in the curing of these parasites.
+Now, a variety of drugs have been approved by the U.S. Department of Food and Agriculture for at-home use in the curing of these parasites, including praziquantel.
 The recommended dosage depends on the formulation of the drug you purchase, as well as what other ingredients are present in the drug.

 Drugs that contain only praziquantel include Droncit Feline Cestocide, manufactured by Bayer Health, as well as Tradewinds brand Tape Worm Tablets.
 Tradewinds Tape Worm Tablets are available over-the-counter, while Droncit is available through a veterinarian only.

-Both Droncit and Tradewinds come in tablet form that can be administered directly to the cat, or crumbled into a serving of wet cat food.
+Both Droncit and Tradewinds come in tablet form that can be administered directly to the cat.
+Since it can be a real challenge to give pills to a cat, you can also crumble the tablet into a serving of wet cat food.
 Each of these tablets is 23 mg in strength.
 Cats 4 lbs. and under should receive 11.5 mg, or half a tablet.
 Cats weighing 5 to 11 lbs. should receive 23 mg, or one whole tablet, and cats weighing over 11 lbs. should be administered 34.5 mg, or one-and-a-half tablets.

 These drugs are not indicated for use in kittens under 6 weeks of age.
 A veterinarian should be consulted before administering this medication to a pregnant, nursing, ill or immune-compromised cat.